peter hanson's field guide to interesting film

 Rickman, Alan.
-Poet of pith, b.
-1946.
+Poet of pith, 1946-2016.
 Rickman’s star turn as suave villain Hans Gruber in “Die Hard” (1988) is one of the great performances of the modern blockbuster era, because Rickman conveyed a character as erudite as he was odious.
 After cementing his international notoriety with another bad-guy turn in “Robin Hood: Prince of Thieves” (1991)—which features Rickman gloriously instructing his underlings to “Call off Christmas!”—he began alternating showy roles in big features and subtler turns in more intimate movies.
-And though he’s quite affecting when playing it straight, striking tiny emotional notes that speak volumes about enigmatic characters, Rickman is most invaluable when completely unleashed.
+And though he was quite affecting when playing it straight, striking tiny emotional notes that speak volumes about enigmatic characters, Rickman was invaluable when unleashed.
 He’s screamingly funny as a world-weary angel in “Dogma” and as an embittered TV has-been in “Galaxy Quest” (both 1999), two of the most endearingly bitchy characters ever presented on film.
-The lilting rhythms in which he speaks and the elegance with which he carries himself also make him a plaintive romantic figure, in such varied films as the supernatural romance “Truly Madly Deeply” (1991), the lush literary adaptation “Sense and Sensibility” (1995), and the ensemble rom-com “Love Actually” (2003).
-As evidenced by the impact Rickman makes with sometimes fleeting appearances in the Harry Potter movies, featuring the London native in ghoulish drag as mysterious instructor Severus Snape, he’s an actor of immeasurable skill and versatility.
+The lilting rhythms with which he spoke and the elegance with which he carried himself also made him a plaintive romantic figure, in such varied films as the supernatural romance “Truly Madly Deeply” (1991), the lush literary adaptation “Sense and Sensibility” (1995), and the ensemble rom-com “Love Actually” (2003).
+As evidenced by the impact Rickman mades with sometimes fleeting appearances in the Harry Potter movies, featuring the London native in ghoulish drag as mysterious instructor Severus Snape, he was an actor of immeasurable skill and versatility.
 Upon his death in 2016, he was also moured by collaborators as a true gentleman offscreen.